||1 July 2014

 Payments are made in two instalments.
-The first payment of 70% will be made on signing of the Training Contract.
+The first payment of 70% will be made on signing of the Memorandum of Agreement.
 Subsequent payment is conditional upon achievement and compliance with progress, performance and financial reporting requirements and payable following final submission.

 Funding formula / example

-Funding is calculated based on eligible full time equivalent (FTE) student numbers.
+Funding is calculated based on eligible FTE student numbers.